leomccormack/Spatial_Audio_Framework/README.md

 /opt⁩/intel⁩/compilers_and_libraries/mac⁩/mkl⁩/tools⁩/builder⁩
 ```

-To generate and copy the library to a system path folder, use the following commands (requires root permissions):
+To generate and copy the library to a system path folder, use the following commands (root permissions required):

 ```
 cd /opt⁩/intel⁩/compilers_and_libraries/mac⁩/mkl⁩/tools⁩/builder⁩